allnulled/nodelive/README.md

 Asynchronous.
 Opens a file on your preferred editor (set it at `nodelive.PREFERRED_EDITOR`) that when saved, it is injected.

-It has the ability to pass parameters and rename them.
+It has the ability to pass parameters and rename them, for your code to receive them.

 To get out, save an empty text.

+### `nodelive.editor(args:Object): Promise`

+Asynchronous.
+Same as the one before, but accepting a key-value pairs object for arguments injection.